< * | *** >

 success

-t_customer_id as
+create col_type t_customer_id as text;

 reponse